 Such (was) Isa al Masih the son of Mary: (it is) a statement of truth, about which they (vainly) dispute.Surah Maryam 19:33-34

 This clearly states that Isa al Masih foresaw and spoke of his coming death, as the Injil records.

 The ‘Judas killed instead’ Theory

 But there is a widespread theory that Judas was transformed to look like Isa al Masih.
-Then the Jews arrested Judas (who now looked like Isa), the Romans crucified Judas (still resembling Isa), and finally Judas was buried (still looking like Isa).
-In this theory Isa al Masih went directly to heaven without dieing.
-Though neither the Quran nor the Injil anywhere describes such an elaborate scheme, it is widely promoted.
+Then the Jews arrested Judas (who now looked like Isa), the Romans crucified Judas (still resembling Isa), and finally, they buried Judas (still looking like Isa).
+In this theory, Isa al Masih went directly to heaven without dying.
+Though neither the Quran nor the Injil anywhere describes such an elaborate scheme, it is nonetheless popular.
 So let’s examine this theory.

 Isa al Masih in historical records

 Secular history records several references to Isa al Masih and his death.
 Let’s look at two.
 The Roman historian Tacitus referenced Isa al Masih when recording how the Roman Emperor Nero persecuted the first followers of the prophet in AD 65.
 Tacitus wrote: